What exactly is a tax deduction?

 - Transportation expenses to and from classes

-The IRS has introduced a simplified method for calculating home office expenses.
-You’re able to deduct a standardized $5 per square foot of your home that is used for business, up to a maximum of 300 square feet.
+- Simplified method.
+You can deduct $5 per square foot of your home that is used for business, up to a maximum of 300 square feet.

-In order to qualify for the home office deduction, you need to measure up in three areas: exclusivity, regularity, and precedence.
+To qualify for the home office deduction, you need to measure up in two areas:

 Legal and professional fees

-Legal and professional fees that are necessary and directly related to running your business are deductible on Schedule C or C-EZ.
-These include fees charged by accountants, bookkeepers, and online bookkeeping services such as Bench.
+Legal and professional fees that are necessary and directly related to running your business are deductible.
+These include fees charged by lawyers, accountants, bookkeepers, tax preparers, and online bookkeeping services such as Bench.

-If the fees include payments for work of a personal nature (for example, making a will), you’re allowed to make a business deduction for the part of the fee that’s related to your business.
-If you’re unsure whether a legal and/or professional expense is a business deduction, here’s the IRS’ official rundown on deducting legal and professional fees
+If the fees include payments for work of a personal nature (for example, making a will), you can only deduct the part of the fee that’s related to the business.

 Salaries and benefits

-- The “employee” is not the sole proprietor, a partner, or a LLC member
+- The “employee” is not the sole proprietor, a partner, or an LLC member

 - The salary is reasonable, ordinary, and necessary